runabol/tork/README.md

 - `error` - when a worker encounters an error while processing a task it inserts the task to this queue to notify the Coordinator.

+- `hearbeat` - the queue used by workers to periodically notify the Coordinator about their "aliveness".

 # Environment Variables

 You can set custom environment variables for a given task by using the `env` property: